-No longer can an applicant simply rely on the strength of a CV and a have a uniform CV for each position they apply for, neither can an applicant think that if their qualifications match the job specification they will almost certainly be guaranteed to find a position.
+No longer can an applicant simply rely on the strength of a CV and have a uniform CV for each position they apply for.
+Neither can an applicant think that if their qualifications match the job specification they will almost certainly be guaranteed to find a position.

 Assessment centres are not ‘off the shelf’ products and are designed with several factors in mind; the requirements of the role, the ethos and culture of the hiring organisation and whether they are interviewing external candidates or promoting from within.

 An assessment centre is a programme of events designed by the hiring organisation that candidates will go through.
-Each exercise will reflect the requisite of the role and the culture of the organisation.
+Each exercise will reflect the requirements of the role and the culture of the organisation.

-Based on the exercises employers are in a more informed position to predict the future performance of an employee, greatly increasing the chances of selecting the right candidate for the job and reducing the risks and subsequent costs (both time and money) of an ultimately flawed recruitment campaign.
+Based on the exercises, employers are in a more informed position to predict the future performance of an employee.
+This can help greatly increase the chances of selecting the right candidate for the job and reducing the risks and subsequent costs (both time and money) of an ultimately flawed recruitment campaign.

-If a candidate is then chosen for the next stage of the selection process then they should prepare for every eventually and for every type of scenario.
-Having a good grasp of the type of company and the exact specifications of the job role and how you fit with it is an excellent starting point but beyond that you will need to be flexible to whatever kind of exercise you are asked to take part in on the day.
+If a candidate is then chosen for the next stage of the selection process then they should prepare for every eventuality and for every type of scenario.
+Having a good grasp of the type of company, the exact specifications of the job role and how you fit with it is an excellent starting point.
+Beyond that, you will need to be flexible with whatever kind of exercise you are asked to take part in on the day.

 The opportunities for candidates remain the same – it is still a great chance to sell yourself to a prospective new employer – but the way in which those opportunities are presented may continually shift and job seekers must move at the same speed to avoid the risk of being left behind.